openstack/nova-specs/specs/wallaby/approved/configurable-instance-hostnames.rst

 When updating the hostname of an existing instance, the ``dns_name`` attribute of the port(s) in neutron will be updated, as will the ``hostname`` attribute exposed via the metadata service.

+The ``OS-EXT-SRV-ATTR:hostname`` instance attribute, which is currently admin-only, will now be accessible by non-admin users.

 Security impact
 ---------------